 This walk is part of the trek The West Highland Way in Five Days.

 The West Highland Way is the most established of Scotland’s long distance walking routes.
-This is the first of a five stage route, staying at prebooked accomodation along the way.
+This is the second of a five stage route, staying at prebooked accommodation along the way.

 Calculated time is computed with the distance, the height difference, and an average speed of 2.2 mph.
 For an intermediate walker, this time includes small breaks.